Tumult97/Obsidian-Files/Work/Equity Risk Pending Committee Approval.md

 	- Simpler
 	- less duplication of code currently
 - Do we need to add an action? maybe 2
+	- One to send for approval
+	- One for approval from the approval users
 - Can equity risk be part of a bulk sitting?
 	- If yes is this accounted for?